Link of the Day

 Choose the word or set of words that, when inserted in the sentence, best fits the meaning of the sentence as a whole.

-Cover up the answer choices until you have read the sentence and made a prediction to fill the blank.
-Then match your prediction to the correct answer and eliminate any words that do not match.
-Make sure to examine all of the answer choices as possibilities.
+Always cover up the answer choices so that they do not distract you as you read the sentence carefully.
+Use the context clues in the sentence to predict an answer to fill the blank.
+Then match your prediction to the correct answer choice, eliminating any word that does not match your prediction in meaning.
+Be sure to look at all of the answer choices before selecting one.

 Words used in this SC:

-For more help with SAT vocabulary, visit www.myknowsys.com!
+For more help with SAT math, visit www.myknowsys.com!